cloudfoundry/docs-deploying-cf/ec2/index.html.md

 The community tool,
 [bosh-bootstrap](https://github.com/cloudfoundry-community/bosh-bootstrap),
-that automates most of the steps in the "Deploy MicroBOSH to AWS" sections of the tutorials above.
+automates most of the steps in the "Deploy MicroBOSH to AWS" sections of the tutorials above.